 If it has been longer than 2 days since the shrimp was cooked, it is best to err on the side of caution and discard it.
 While cooked shrimp can last up to 4 days in the refrigerator, its taste and texture can deteriorate after the first couple of days.

-See also How to cut and cook acorn squash
+See also How long to cook beef roast in pressure cooker

 Additionally, if the shrimp has not been stored properly, such as being left out at room temperature for an extended period of time, it is more likely to spoil sooner.
 Bacteria can grow rapidly on cooked shrimp if it is not stored at the correct temperature.